Slaughterhouses in Great Britain with a high throughput of cattle carcases must send pricing data to AHDB weekly.

 How to send the data

-For detailed advice on the format you should submit your data in, contact AHDB.
+For detailed advice on the format needed for your weekly data, contact AHDB.

 If your abattoir reports deadweight prices, your records will be inspected once a quarter.
-If your abattoir is in England or Wales, it will be inspected by the Livestock and Meat Inspectorate of the Rural Payments Agency (RPA).
-Abattoirs in Scotland are inspected by Scottish government inspectors.
+If your abattoir is in England or Wales, it will be inspected by the Livestock and Meat Inspectorate of RPA.

 The checks will be carried out during routine unannounced inspections of bovine abattoirs.